But Ms Badenoch slammed the suggestion, accusing the former chairman of “disgraceful misrepresentation”.

 Her bid was backed by more than a dozen Tory colleagues, including Michael Gove.
 However, she ultimately lost out to Liz Truss in the Tory party leadership campaign, finishing fourth.

-Ms Badenoch, 43, had been international trade secretary since September and also holds the position of minister of women and equalities.
+Ms Badenoch, 44, had been international trade secretary since September 2022 and was previous minister of women and equalities.

 Her promotion was part of a wider departmental shake-up, with the prime minister splitting the Department for Business, Energy and Industrial Strategy into three new departments.